Department of Counselling and Psychology Course Outline

 After completing this course, students will be able to:

-1. explain the importance of understanding neurological processing in explaining our behaviours and its weakness;
+1. Explain the importance of understanding neurological processing in explaining our

-2. describe the structures and functions of the nervous system and their development;
+2. Describe the structures and functions of the nervous system and their development;

 Assessment